AMP vs. PWA: Which is Better for SEO in 2025?

 Case Studies and Examples

 Did you know that real-world examples can highlight the practical benefits of AMP and PWA?
-Let's explore how different companies have leveraged these technologies to boost their SEO and user experience.
+Let's explore how different companies have leveraged these technologies to boost their seo and user experience.

 This can lead to a noticeable increase in mobile traffic and ad revenue.